Mars-Weather/marsweatherapi/API documentation/Sol.md

 ## Get Sols by date range

 Returns the Sols that fall within the requested date range.
 The start and end dates are mandatory and given as request parametres in UTC format (the time is optional; if left out, it defaults to 00:00:00).
-For example, the following requests will both return all the Sols that start or end during the year 2011:
+For example, the following request returns all the Sols from the year 2011:

-api/sol/date?start=2011-01-01T00:00:00&end=2011-12-31T00:00:00

-api/sol/date?start=2011-01-01&end=2011-12-31
+api/sol/date?start=2011-01-01T00:00:00&end=2011-12-31T23:59:59

 **URL** : `/api/sol/date`